nikgregory/shiny-octo-eureka/adaptivetheme/README.txt

 or a 3 column panel above your main content.
 Gpanels makes this as easy as copy and paste.
 See the README in the gpanels directory for instructions.

+-- PANELS SUPPORT

+Like all Gpanels the built in Panels module layouts are all responsive - simply enable this theme, go to Panels and start building your pages.
+All the Panels layouts will load automatically inside Panels - they are called AT Responsive Panels.
+Only AT Responsive Panels are responsive, the normal Panels layout are not.

 -- THEME SETTINGS --

 The base theme provides the core layout settings that provide support for